Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 *Note: this article contains code examples which are written in C#, but the language itself is not (too) important to the points I'm making.*

-## False promises
+## Unit as a design goal

 Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small isolated part of a larger system.
 There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a module (or method of an object).

 Normally, when the code isn't written with unit tests in mind, it may be impossible to test some functions in complete isolation because they can have external dependencies.
 In order to _work around_ this issue, we can apply the dependency inversion principle and replace concrete dependencies with abstractions.
 These abstractions can then be substituted with real or fake implementations, depending on whether the code is executing normally or as part of a test.

-Besides that, unit tests are usually expected to be pure.
+Besides that, unit tests are expected to be pure.
 For example, if a function contains code that writes data to the file system, that part needs to be abstracted away as well, otherwise the test that verifies such behavior will be considered an integration test instead, since its coverage extends to the unit's integration with the file system.

 Considering the factors mentioned above, we can conclude that **unit tests are only useful to verify pure business logic inside of a given function**.
 Their scope does not extend to testing side-effects or other integrations because that belongs to the domain of integration testing.